 Especially with highway infrastructure failing, resulting in an increase in taxes (which most taxpayers are reticent about taking on, but here we are), much of the country will no longer be as accessible to the average traveler.

-But our trains have to improve.
+But our trains and rail infrastructure must improve.

 Air travel would remain the best option for overseas and coast-to-coast travel, but flying from the Twin Cities to Chicago or Milwaukee or anywhere else in the region would no longer be necessary.